PmagPy/RockmagPy-notebooks/_sources/book/background/morin.md

 Scanning electron microscope image of hematite.
 Image is ~800 μm across.
 Source: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Hematite_in_Scanning_Electron_Microscope,_magnification_100x.GIF).
 ```

-## The Morin Transition

 The basic magnetic structure of hematite is antiferromagnetic; its two magnetic sublattices have equal moment.
 However, at temperatures above the Morin transition temperature (T<sub>M</sub>), the spins are not perfectly anti‐parallel, and a slight canting leads to a weak, “parasitic” ferromagnetism in the basal plane, perpendicular to the hexagonal *c*-axis.
-At T = T<sub>M</sub>, magnetocrystalline anisotropy changes sign, the easy axis of magnetization shifts, and the spins rotate from the basal plane into alignment with the *c*-axis at T < T<sub>M</sub> ([](#hematite_structure)).
+At T = T<sub>M</sub>, magnetocrystalline anisotropy changes sign, the easy axis of magnetization shifts, and the spins rotate from the basal plane into alignment with the *c*-axis at T < T<sub>M</sub> (Fig. 2).
 The sublattice spins are then perfectly anti‐parallel, and the parasitic moment disappears.
 The only remaining remanence arises from defects in the crystal structure (a “defect ferromagnetism”).

 ```{figure} https://raw.githubusercontent.com/PmagPy/RockmagPy-notebooks/main/book/images/hematite_structure.png
 :label: hematite_structure